1) Decision Skills

 Use a simple filter.
 A skill is high priority if it meets three tests: demand appears in your target roles, practice is feasible in your current context, and improvement is measurable within 30 to 60 days.

 If a skill fails one of these tests, demote it.
 This reduces noise and helps you build confidence through visible progress.
-If you are unsure which lane fits you, start with the Career Clarity Quiz.
-If applications are weak, use the AI Resume Scanner to align your profile with current demand.
+If you are unsure which lane fits you, start with the Take free career snapshot quiz.
+If applications are weak, use the Resume proof to align your profile with current demand.

 Most midlife learning plans fail because they are designed like college schedules, not adult-life systems.
 Build a calendar around your real constraints.
 Reserve two focused sessions during weekdays and one lighter review block on weekends.
 Each week should end with a visible artifact, even if small.
 This keeps motivation grounded in progress, not intention.